Blaizzy/mlx-embeddings/docs/FAQ.md

 Which is usually: `~/Library/Caches/Homebrew`

-## My Mac `.app`s don’t find `/usr/local/bin` utilities!
+## My Mac `.app`s don’t find Homebrew utilities!
-GUI apps on macOS don’t have `/usr/local/bin` in their `PATH` by default.
-If you're on Mountain Lion or later, you can fix this by running `sudo launchctl config user path "/usr/local/bin:$PATH"` and then rebooting, as documented in `man launchctl`.
+GUI apps on macOS don’t have Homebrew's prefix in their `PATH` by default.
+If you're on Mountain Lion or later, you can fix this by running `sudo launchctl config user path "$(brew --prefix)/bin:$PATH"` and then rebooting, as documented in `man launchctl`.
 Note that this sets the launchctl `PATH` for *all users*.
 For earlier versions of macOS, see [this page](https://developer.apple.com/legacy/library/qa/qa1067/_index.html).

 ## How do I contribute to Homebrew?
 Read our [contribution guidelines](https://github.com/Homebrew/brew/blob/HEAD/CONTRIBUTING.md#contributing-to-homebrew).